-Mibbinbah Spirit Healing was created originally as participatory program with the aim to assist Aboriginal and Torres Strait Islander people regain their place in society.
-Their achievements have been outstanding work with La Trobe university, prostrate foundation, research centre for Aboriginal health, beyond blue, andrology Australia, and building strong healthy partnerships across Australia including partnerships with Pangaea Sydney, Bush Turkey productions Healing Foundation and the Lowitja institute.
+Mibbinbah Spirit Healing was created originally as a participatory program with the aim to assist Aboriginal and Torres Strait Islander people to regain their place in society.
+Their achievements have been outstanding work with La Trobe University, prostrate foundation, the research centre for Aboriginal health, beyond blue, Andrology Australia, and building strong healthy partnerships across Australia including partnerships with Pangaea Sydney, Bush Turkey productions Healing Foundation and the Lowitja Institute.
 They have also facilitated 9 national men’s gatherings, each held over 4 days at different locations in Australia with over 100 Aboriginal and Torres Strait Islander men attending each event.

 Supporting Young People Service

 This organisation engages with the community’s most vulnerable young people.
 This program works with people from 15-30 who are experiencing violence and are homeless or at risk.
 Most of this organisation’s clients are women, and approximately one-third of clients are Aboriginal.
 This organisation is able to enrich the community by providing housing and supports and achieving positive outcomes in health, well being and community participation.
 The unique nature of this organisation is its long-term and intensive support. recognizing that it takes time for young people experiencing domestic and family violence to regain a sense of safety, well being and resilience.

 Formed in February 2017 and made up of volunteers from the community, educational and homelessness sectors, and anyone with a passion to address issues around children and homeless.
 The goal of Who Cares?
 We Care! is to raise awareness of the impact on children whilst homeless and advocate for funding to provide effective and needed supports for children and families before they become homeless.
 Their vision is to give children experiencing homelessness a voice and to end homelessness for children.